-- have a student(s) added or removed from the EOY roster that will determine the student growth score.
-These appeals will occur in June after EOY rosters have been sent to teachers. - Ask for the final TIA score to be reviewed and possible recalculation.
-Designation notification and TIA score will be delivered to teachers in the fall following data collection.
-If a teacher believes the TIA score and/or designation is incorrect they will be given an opportunity to appeal prior to data submission to Texas Tech in November.
+- have a student(s) added or removed from the EOY roster used to determine the student growth score.
+The request must be due to unique circumstances regarding the instruction of that student.
+These appeals will occur in May after EOY rosters have been recorded.
+All requests must be approved and submitted by campus Principal. - ask for the final TIA score to be reviewed and possible recalculation.
+Principals will review the designation determination list of teachers for their campus prior to submission.
+If a Principal believes the TIA score and/or designation is incorrect they will be given an opportunity to consult with the teacher and request a district appeal prior to data submission to Texas Tech.
+The submission date is specified by TIA.